privateai/pai-pre-commit-demo/README.md

 # pai-pre-commit-demo
-A repository for customers to try out the pre-commit hook.
+A repository to try out the pre-commit hook.